dassencio/super-easy-geoIP/README.md

 	  "metro_code": "807"
 	}

-To select an IP address other than yours, just specify it directly on the URL through a query string using the format ``http://mygeoip.org/?q=<IP>``.
+To select an IP address other than yours, specify it directly on the URL through a query string using the format `http://mygeoip.org/?q=<IP>`.
-For example, to get the geolocation data for IP ``1.2.3.4``, open this URL:
+For example, to get the geolocation data for IP `1.2.3.4`, open this URL:

 	http://mygeoip.org/?q=1.2.3.4